 - Save the forms/documents listed above as one single PDF per nominee.

 - The PDF files should be saved using the following naming convention:

 Example - AY 2015-2016 nominee from History named William Smith:

 - Do not have spaces in the pdf name.
 There is a 2GB size limit on each individual file.

-When you are ready to upload PDF file to the Graduate College, click on the link provided below.
+When you are ready to upload PDF file to the Graduate College, use the Box upload widget below.

 The file is secure and only the owners of the Box account (i.e. Graduate College staff) have access to veiw the contents of the file.